sashwathpranav-u235sp/CPS-688-Algorithm-Implementations/README.md

 # CPS-688-Algorithm-Implementations
-The following algorithms are implemented the given Intellij Java Projects:
+The following algorithms are implemented in the given Intellij Java Projects:

 1. Breadth First Search
 2. Depth First Search